dkhmelenko/Varis-Android/README.md

 This project is Android client for Travis CI.

-**NOTE**: Currently the app works only with the end point for open source projects (travis-ci.org).
-Support of the private repositories will be added soon.

 It uses [API](http://docs.travis-ci.com/api/#overview) from Travis CI for fetching all required information about repositories, build tasks and build history.
 The app has the following features:
 - user login